5 Tattoo Parlors We Love in St. Louis

 Tower Classic Tattooing

 The detail in the tattoos coming from Tower Classic is astonishing.
-Their seven resident artists’ elaborate sleeves and large-scale chest pieces will stop you in your tracks.
+Their six resident artists’ elaborate sleeves and large-scale chest pieces will stop you in your tracks.
 We’re particularly taken with Jeffrey Meyers’ unique designs and brazen use of color, whether it be a greyscale skeleton or a wistful, doe-eyed mermaid.
-Located on Manchester, the shop is open seven days a week.
+Located on Manchester Avenue in The Grove, the shop is open seven days a week.

 TRX Tattoos and Piercings

 Situated on the bustling strip of South Grand, TRX has garnered respect for both tattooing and piercing.
-Their diverse team of experienced artists is almost evenly split between women and men, a rarity in the business.
-Lora specializes in dotwork, mandalas, plants, and animals—sea creatures, in particular.
-We love everything on her feed, from realistic black-ink flowers to quirkier designs, like a heart composed of two curled strips of bacon.
+The diverse team of experienced artists is almost evenly split between women and men, a rarity in the business.
 Evonne’s meticulous work in black and grey conveys a sense of emotion through her shading.
-Beka’s chiaroscuro, dotwork and watercolor pieces are equally impressive, as are Jamie’s sugar skulls and elaborate, ornamental color tattoos utilizing complementary tones.
-Get in touch with a specific artist on their website, or find walk-in slot alerts on their Instagram feed.
+Palos specializes in realistic greyscale portraits but doesn’t shy away from vibrant color in his floral world.
+Greg’s shading is equally impressive, as are Jamie’s sugar skulls and elaborate, ornamental color tattoos utilizing complementary tones.
+Get in touch with a specific artist on the website or find walk-in slot alerts on the Instagram feed.

 Alchemy Tattoo Collective